bjssacademy/advanced-tdd/chapter04/chapter04.md

 go test ./...
 ```

-and we get the error message
+We see the error message

 ```bash
 go: cannot find main module
 ```

-Which is clear and straight to the point: we can't run anything yet because we have no Go project.
-We fix that by running the command
+Which is clear and straight to the point.
+We can't run anything yet because we have no Go project.

+Let's fix that by running the command

 ```bash
 go mod init battleships
 ```

-which creates a new Go module for us, then we can re-run our tests again.
+This creates a new Go module for us.

+We can re-run our tests again.
 This time we get a much more friendly

 ```bash
 ok  	battleships	0.274s	coverage: [no statements]
 ```

-We have successfully test-driven creating a project.
+We have successfully test-driven creating a project!

 We have followed one cycle of 'Red, Green, Refactor', which will will discuss in detail next chapter.
 But for now, we've got a basic _rhythm_ of TDD down:

 - Write a failing test
 - Write just enough code to make the test pass